Gnosder/Gaming/dragonsanddaring.md

 Everything else is considered to be the 'Outside'
     Vestiages of the Outside litter  the darklands and the hedge.
 The Abyss is a prison built for demons, Arcadia is the home of the Fae -- both winter and summer -- who are the 'wardens' of the abyss.
 The material world appeared in the aether between the two and has traits of both.
 The Aether of the material world is really just radiating outward from Arcadia as it slowly spirals into the Abyss where it feeds the locks on the prison.
 Arcadia's existance feeds the locks and keeps the demons trapped, thus protecting the 'Outside'.
 There is no 'space' outside the material plane, the dark sky is just a big portal into either the hedge (day) or Darklands (night), that said, nothing comes through the portal

+Cosmic Orentation
+Arcadia was chosen to be the wardens of the abyss.
+They had plenty of Aether and had lost a war and so were voluntold.
+The aether of Arcadia was channeled down towards the abyss, but it was too wild so the prime material plane was created to focus it.
+From the material the Aether flows downward to the abyss where it powers the locks that keep it sealed.
+There is a gate leading out of the bubble that celestrials sometimes use to check the health of the abyss' seals, other outsiders sometimes use the gate for their own reasons, though the entrance is heavily patrolled.
+The Aether has created the hedge between Arcadia and the material as well as the Darklands between the Material and the abyss.

+This creates a world that is much more 'primal' and grounded.
+The 'gods' are mostly fae/demon lords and ascended mortals.
+More like greek gods than the almighty.
+Monsters tend to be fae or created by fae.
+Some are demons summoned from the abyss and others, like dragons, predate the bubble (some are angry about their 'imprisinment' and the most powerful can use the gate if they really want to.)

+Even though the hedge is aligned with the day and the darklands with the night both have their own cycles that don't sync with the material.
+Though their cycles consist of eclipses, solar in the Hedge and Lunar in the Darklands.

 Religion:
-The Circle of Roots
+A religion is beliefs, traditionions, organization, and gospel The Circle of Roots
     A natural 'wican' religion that believes in blood ties and the veneration of nature.
 They worship the "Silver Goddess".
+Archetects of Roses
+    An earthly religion that mirrors the feudal existance of the summer fae.
+Heavy emphasis on bargains, loyalty.
+The book of roses is a parable of summer fae heroes.
+The way of ice
+    A stoic mystery cult that appears all over the world and in all cultures.
+Values sword logic and the survival of the worthy.
+Those who live deserve life, while those who die deserve death.
+Luminerous
+    An agrresive sun/fire religion that converts or consumes.
+It's rites are steeped in fire metaphors and each temple has an eternal flame blazing that is said to be a spark of the first flame itself (some are, most aren't).
+Its teachings focus on the deeds of great heroes and value decisive action.